TV Tropes Needs Your Help

-- Tony Hawk's Pro Skater 3 and 4 - Both games had different versions, one for the PS2/Xbox/GCN, and one for the PS1 with different goals and levels, done by different companies.
-Same thing happened again with the PS 360 version of Project Eight and Proving Ground being different to the Wii/PS2 version.
+- Tony Hawk's Pro Skater 3 and 4 both had different versions, one for the PS2/Xbox/GCN, and one for the PS1 with different goals and levels, done by different companies.
+The same thing happened again with the PS 360 version of Project Eight and Proving Ground being different to the Wii/PS2 version.

-- Transformers: War for Cybertron - A third-person shooter released for the PS3 and Xbox 360.
+- Transformers: War for Cybertron was a third-person shooter released for the PS3 and Xbox 360.
 Transformers: Cybertron Adventures, considered to be the Wii equivalent and having the same characters and story, is a Rail Shooter.

 - Turrican originally began development as a Commodore 64 game by Rainbow Arts.
 Factor 5, who were working on the Amiga version, originally planned their version as a straight port, but then they decided to make it a completely different game in order to utilize the Amiga's specs to its full potential.
 Turrican 2 was developed in a similar matter.

 - Similarly Super Turrican was released for consoles in two versions.
 While the NES version handled by Rainbow Arts, the SNES version was done by Factor 5.

-- Willow - The arcade version was a side-scrolling platform game where the player alternates between controlling Willow and Madmartigan and was pretty faithful to the movie's plot.
+- Willow was a side-scrolling platform game in arcades, where the player alternates between controlling Willow and Madmartigan and was pretty faithful to the movie's plot.
 The NES version was an action RPG that took liberties with the source material.

 - World Destruction League: Thunder Tanks and War Jetz were both released simultaneously for the PlayStation and PlayStation 2.
 The two versions have different levels and controls, especially in the case of War Jetz.

 - Ys IV was developed at the same time for the PC Engine and Super Famicom.
 Both versions were developed by separate companies based on a rough outline written by Nihon Falcom.
 There was also a third version planned for the Mega Drive that ended up being canceled.

 - X Men Mutant Apocalypse for the SNES was released at the same month (December 1994) as the arcade fighting game X-Men: Children of the Atom.
 Despite the fact that both games were made by Capcom, they're completely different games.